Back to PTSB.ie

 The 34-year-old Derry man is talking about the moment in 2010 when he became the first Paralympian to qualify for a mainstream European Championship.
 He’s not only the world’s fastest Paralympian, but transcends that classification too.

-“We look at a paralympic athlete and we think he or she shouldn’t be able to compete at that level,” he says.
+“We look at a Paralympic athlete and we think he or she shouldn’t be able to compete at that level,” he says.
 “There’s plenty of people with opinions, but I filter out the noise.
 The only way to do that is by doing your talking on the track, and performing.”

 It’s hard to pick a defining moment in Smyth’s life - gold at four consecutive Paralympic games, a string of world records and firsts crowd the field - but the day in 1995 where he was diagnosed with the eye condition Stargardt Disease was foundational.